-Because the administrative hearing process is designed to formulate final agency action, the filling of a petition means that the Department's final action may be different from the position taken by it in this A petition that disputes the material facts on which the Department's action is based must contain a pelition means that the Department's final action may be different from the position taken by it in this notice.
-Persons whose substantial interests will be affected by any such final decision of the Department on the application have the right to petition to become a party to the proceeding, in accordance. dance with the requirements set forth above.
+Because the administrative hearing process is designed to formulate final agency action, the filling of a petition means that the Departments final action may be different from the position taken by it in this notice.
+Persons whose substantial interests will be affected by any such final decision of the Department on the application have the right to petition to become a party to the proceeding, in accordance with the requirements set forth above

-A complete project file is available for public inspection during normal business hours, 8 00 a m to 5:00 p.m.
-Monday through Friday, except legal holidays at:
+A complete project file is available for public inspection during normal business hours, 8 00 a.m. to 5:00 p.m.
+Monday through Friday, axegit legal holidays at: